ashleykinard/samples/postmanMcpLocalServer.md

 ### Manual installation

-You can manually integrate your MCP server with VS Code to use it with extensions that support MCP.
-To do so, create a `.vscode/mcp.json` file in your project and add the following JSON block to it:
+To manually integrate your MCP server with Cursor and VS Code, create a `.vscode/mcp.json` file in your project and add the following JSON block to it:

 ```json wordWrap
 {